mccoy88f/stremio-web-desktop/README.md

 ⚠️ **Important Notice:**
 - Using this **Electron/Chromium** build **forces Stremio to always transcode** your media.
 This means you **won't receive native 4K** playback, as everything is transcoded to **1920p**.

+> **⚡ New:** Use the this [Stremio Desktop App](https://github.com/Zaarrg/stremio-desktop-v5) instead.
+Build with latest qt6 with native 4k playback.
+No transcoding.

 🔧 **Solution**

 1. Use default [Stremio app](https://www.stremio.com/downloads) instead